 After graduating from the Polytechnic of Central London, Ffiona Lewis qualified as an architect in 1990.
 However, a growing dissatisfaction with this career choice led her to take a series of courses at Central St Martins, before finding work in the props department at the National Theatre.
 Once she had made the decision to become an artist, Lewis met John Wells, who introduced her to the luminaries of St Ives, including Patrick Heron and Terry Frost.
-In 1996, she had a joint exhibition with Rachel Nicholson, at Dartington Art Gallery.
-In 1999, Lewis joined the Redfern Gallery, where she has shown regularly ever since.
+In 1996, her work was featured alongside Sandra Blow, Wilhelmina Barns-Graham and Martin Lanyon, among others, as part of Marion Whybrow's Another View: Art in St Ives.
+In 1999, Lewis had her first exhibition at the Redfern Gallery, where she has shown regularly ever since.
 Lewis' paintings have also been selected for several important open exhibitions, such as the Royal Academy Summer Exhibition, The Sunday Times Watercolour Competition, and the Discerning Eye, held at the Mall Galleries.
 At the 2011 staging of the latter, a landscape was selected by Brian Sewell, and her painting of an empty pot was awarded the East Anglia regional prize.

 Ffiona Lewis is represented by the Redfern Gallery